bourne23/CypressAirTable/README.md

 3. You have Chrome browser installed

 ## Running the project
-Run tests by using terminal or an NPM scripts
-For headless execution:
+Run tests by using terminal or by utilizing NPM scripts For headless execution:
 ```bash
 npx cypress run ./cypress/integration/aritable/signup.spec.js